Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Couchette car on the inaugural departure from Prague, leased from RDC as CD don't have enough 200km/h couchette cars of their own.
 Photos courtesy of @_wrzlbrnft_

-Option 4, Prague to Switzerland with an overnight stop in Munich - as option 2, but with an overnight stop in Munich which breaks up the trip nicely.
+Option 4, Prague to Switzerland with an overnight stop in Munich - same as option 3, but with an overnight stop in Munich.

 Back to top